rehierl/abstract-properties/16-x-tree-encodings/16-0-enc-sequences/2-1-reference-to-child.md

 t := (c,d)        d := (2,x,4,x)
 ```

-Because of that, this encoding scheme could still be used to explicitly encode
+Despite that, this encoding scheme could still be used to explicitly encode the
-the child order of a document tree.
-After all, the sequences of child nodes of
+child order of a document tree.
+After all, the sequences of child nodes of a
-a parent are disjoint.
+parent are disjoint.

 Note that this encoding scheme could not be used to encode the rooted paths of
 a tree since these paths are coupled with each other via some non-empty prefix.